Asphodelus macrocarpus Parl.

 Bloom Time: Late April through June

 Asphodelus macrocarpus is a herbaceous perennial plant that grows up to 5 feet (1.5 m) tall.
 The stem is erect, plain, cylindrical, and glabrous.
 All the leaves are basal, gutter-shaped, and covered by a grayish waxy coating.
-They are up to 40 inches (1 m) long and up to 1.6 inches (4 cm) wide.
-The terminal raceme is almost cylindrical, up to 14 inches (35 cm) long.
-Flowers are hermaphroditic, funnel-shaped, up to 1.6 inches (4 cm) in diameter, with six elongated white petals.
+They are up to 40 inches (1 m) long and 1.6 inches (4 cm) wide.
+The terminal raceme is almost cylindrical and up to 14 inches (35 cm) long.
+Flowers are hermaphroditic, funnel-shaped, with six elongated white petals, and up to 1.6 inches (4 cm) in diameter.
 The stamens have a white filament.
 Anthers are oval and yellow-orange.
 The flowering period extends from late April through June.

 USDA hardiness zone 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 Grow Asphodels in moderately fertile, well-drained soil in full sun.
-Does not tolerate heavy, poorly-drained soil.
+Do not tolerate heavy, poorly-drained soil.
 Irrigate occasionally to very little in coastal gardens.
 It is considered hardy to USDA zone 6.
 It tolerates temperature down to 14ºF (-10ºC).
 Great as a border or accent plant.

-Native to most of the Alps and of the Apennines.
-It is commonly found in meadows, uncultivated fields, and Mediterranean mountain pastures at an altitude of 980 to 5,910 feet (300 to 1,800 m) above sea level.
+This species is native to most of the Alps and of the Apennines.
+It is commonly found in meadows, uncultivated fields, and Mediterranean mountain pastures at 980 to 5,910 feet (300 to 1,800 m) above sea level.

 - Back to genus Asphodelus